Last month, we paid off the $195,000 mortgage on our dream home.

 Even with all of our cord cutting and grocery trimming, it was getting a little tight for us to live on one income and still pay this mortgage off in less than 5 years.
 And after all, you can only cut back so much.
 With income on the other hand … the sky’s the limit!

-We did the the following things to increase our income over the past few years:
+We did the the following things to increase our average household income over the past few years, which ended up being between $150k-$180k during our mortgage pay down process:

 Sell Stuff Around the House